Chat-Wane/working-box/README.md

-# Working Box
+# Working Box 🔥

-What does it do ?
+What does it do?
 Burning resources.

+Seriously?
+Yas.

+Why though?
+In order to create a controllable workflow for requests that consumes energy.